 What are the current travel guidelines?

 Passengers are able to travel internationally from New York airports, provided they comply with the guidance of the country they are travelling to.
 New York’s airports have put measures in place for travelers’ safety, including only allowing ticketed passengers into the terminal and requiring all passengers wear a face covering.
 You can see the latest airport guidance for LaGuardia, Newark and JFK in this video.

 For passengers travelling to New York airports there have been some recent changes.
 Up until now, most passengers had to quarantine for 10 days or use a testing regimen to shorten quarantine when they arrive at a New York airport.

 - On April 1, 2021 it was announced that domestic passengers no longer need to quarantine.

 - As of April 10, 2021, travelers who do not have COVID-19 symptoms who enter New York from another country or territory are no longer required to test or quarantine, either.
 This is because international passengers have already needed to provide proof of a negative test or recent COVID recovery to board an airplane headed to the US.

 However, quarantine is still recommended for all travelers who are not fully vaccinated or have not recovered from COVID-19 in the previous 3 months.
 The rule for travelers showing symptoms of the virus remains the same: they must immediately self-isolate and contact the local health department to have a COVID-19 test.

 How busy are the airports?

-Many drivers also tell us they aren’t feeling ready to go back to work as a rideshare driver at all just yet because of health and safety concerns.
-If that’s you, delivery work could be a good option.
-Click here to find out more and remember, with INSHUR you are automatically covered to do delivery work at no added cost.
+Many drivers also tell us they aren’t feeling ready to go back to work as a rideshare driver.
+If that’s you, delivery work could be a good option, click here to find out more.